-- 165g | 1 cup + 2 tablespoons all purpose flour (plain flour in the UK)
+- 1 ⅓ cup (165 grams) all purpose flour (plain flour in the UK)

 - Put the flour and pine needles in a blender.
 Make sure the top is on tight and blend until the pine needles are chopped into little pieces throughout the flour.
 Don't be alarmed by the really strong pine smell.
 Once cooked it becomes very subtle.
 Using a blender is the easiest method for chopping the pine needles.
 You need the flour in there with them as otherwise it's such a tiny amount they would just fly around and not get cut.
 I found chopping the needles with a knife pretty tough (literally!).
 Scissors would be a better option if you don't have a blender.

 - Combine the powdered sugar, salt, and butter in a bowl.
 Use a fork to mash together very, very well until you can no longer see any powdered sugar and it's light and fluffy.